jrgleason/psql-getting-started/labs/selecting_data_lab.md

         psql -h <AWS_URL> -p <PORT> -U <USER_NAME> <DB_NAME> -a -f ./labs/resources/sql/selectData.sql

 3. Connect to [the RDS instance and the coffeeshop db](./creating_rds_instance.md#connect-psql)
-2. Now lets start with a basic select query to return *ALL* addresses `SELECT * FROM MAIN.ADDRESS;`.
+2. Now let's start with a basic select query to return *ALL* addresses `SELECT * FROM MAIN.ADDRESS;`.

     We should see a list of addresses like this...